-(1) Immediately available in full to reduce any taxable income in future periods.
+- (1) Immediately available in full to reduce any taxable income in future periods. - (2) Immediately available in full to reduce any cash taxes owing in future periods.

 CAPITAL EXPENDITURES

 The following table sets forth a summary of the Corporation's capital expenditures for the periods indicated: